 Rotorua Police Station

-A Business Case prepared by RDT Pacific – was approved by the then Minister of Police, Judith Collins.
-Specialist input from a building contractor was sought as early as possible.
+The business case prepared by RDT Pacific was approved by former Minister of Police, Judith Collins, with specialist input from a building contractor sought as early as possible.

-This Station is an Importance Level 4 building – designed to remain fully functional after a disaster.
-One of just a handful of New Zealand buildings to do so, it incorporates low damage, self-centring PRESSS (Pre-cast Seismic Structural Systems) technology, to accommodate seismic movement within the structure without damage.
+The station is an Importance Level 4 building – designed to remain fully functional after a disaster.
+One of just a handful of Aotearoa New Zealand buildings to do so, it incorporates low damage, self-centering PRESSS (Pre-cast Seismic Structural Systems) technology, to accommodate seismic movement within the structure without damage.